YashHatwargit/ML-Weather-Prediction-New-Delhi/README.md

 ## Weather Prediction for New Delhi Using Historical Data:
 - Downloaded and preprocessed NOAA weather data using Python **(Pandas, NumPy)**.
 - Performed data cleaning, feature engineering, and handled missing values.
+- Visualized data trends with **Matplotlib** and **Plotly**.
 - Implemented and evaluated **ridge regression models** with backtesting, achieving a mean absolute error of 2.25°F.
 - Enhanced model accuracy using rolling averages and exponential means.
   ## Images